iambarge/GR-project/README.md

  <img src="src/gestures.png" width="600">
 </p>

-The dataset, complete of the raw Motion Capture data, can also be retrived in a more _cpython-oriented_ format (`.pickle`) in the [GitLab page](https://gitlab.dei.unipd.it/dl_dei/gesture_recognition) of the Department of Information Engineering at the University of Padova.
+The dataset, complete of the raw Motion Capture data, can also be retrived in a more _cpython-oriented_ format (`.pickle`) in the [GitLab page](https://gitlab.dei.unipd.it/dl_dei/gesture_recognition) of the Department of Information Engineering of the University of Padova.

 ## Project Report
 The detailed results of this project have been presented at the 5th IFAC Conference on Intelligent Control and Automation Sciences at ICONS 2019 in Belfast, United Kingdom, and the complete report has been published by [Elsevier :memo:](https://www.sciencedirect.com/science/article/pii/S2405896319307591)